UbiquityRobotics/learn/programming_your_robot/verification.md

 noted)
    - For any rev 5.0 board and current code the ROS topic /motor_power_active indicates if power is on or off.
-     The topic is not instantanious in response and can take a couple seconds.
+     The topic is not instantaneous in response and can take a couple seconds.
 Note that ESTOP active means motor power off.
    - Press in to engage ESTOP with 0 cmd_vel OR non-zero cmd_vel. (keep
 ESTOP pressed)